-Personal loan terms are important to understand when you consider applying for a loan.
+As with many financial matters, quite a bit of jargon can be attached to personal loans.
+It’s important that you completely understand all of these words and phrases when you consider applying for a loan.
 If you decide to take that loan, you’re likely using it for an important purpose in your life.
 And you’re making a commitment to repay the amount in a specific period of time.
 You don’t want something in the details to trip up your plans after the fact.

-Understanding these eight key terms will guide you to the personal loan that may best fit your needs.
+Think of these eight key terms as a personal loans glossary to help guide you to the personal loan that may best fit your needs.

 - Unsecured Loan – An unsecured loan is a personal loan that does not require the borrower to provide collateral.
 Personal loans, credit cards and student loans are considered unsecured loans.

 - Secured Loan – Different from a personal loan, a secured loan is a loan that requires the borrower to put up collateral, such as a house or a car.
 If the borrow defaults, the lender can generally take possession of that collateral.
 It’s an important distinction to understand – a personal loan is not a secured loan and does not put your collateral at risk.

 - Payment Terms – This refers to how long you have to pay off a loan.
 The length of repayment could affect the interest you pay throughout the life of the loan and your monthly payment.
 For example, if you choose to pay off the loan as quickly as possible this could lower your total interest, but increase your monthly payment.
 Conversely, a longer repayment period could mean lower monthly payments, but more interest paid overall.

 - Debt Consolidation – Debt consolidation is combining multiple debts into one.
 In some cases, it makes sense for borrowers to bundle higher interest debt owed to multiple creditors into one loan with a lower rate.